aimermo/ItemLevelAndSearchSoundMod/README_en.md

 - Searching is no longer bland, with new rarity-based search sounds
 - Balanced container opening times, now better reflecting the value of items inside

+Custom search sounds are now supported.
+Setup instructions:
+1. Create a folder named ItemLevelAndSearchSoundMod in the game’s installation directory.
+2. Place your sound files inside it — for example: 0.mp3 replaces the search sound for white rarity items.
+(1 = green, 2 = blue, 3 = purple, 4 = gold, 5 = light red, 6 = dark red)
+3. Restart the game (if it’s currently running).

+If there’s an issue loading the custom sounds, an error message will appear in red text at the top-left corner of the screen.

 ## How to Use

 ### For Steam Users